 If a site owner doesn't provide instructions on crawl speed and crawl access, the bot maker should default to a moderate, generally acceptable crawling rate.

 The Code of Good Bots is Good for Us All

 The importance of bot makers following the Code of Good Bots grows more urgent because of the rise of sophisticated bot attacks that piggyback on users via malicious browser extensions or on poorly secured Internet of Things devices.
 Site owners may default to more aggressive anti-bot policies in the effort to defend their user experience, site performance, and site integrity.
 The Code of Good Bots is critical for making sure that even then we continue to benefit from the good things good bots offer for users and businesses.

 Join Dark Reading LIVE for two days of practical cyber defense discussions.
 Learn from the industry’s most knowledgeable IT security experts.
-Check out the INsecurity agenda here.Ido Safruti is the founder and CTO at PerimeterX, a provider of behavior-based threat protection technology for the Web, cloud, and mobile apps that protects commerce, media, and enterprise websites from automated or non-human attacks.
-Previously, Ido headed a product group ...
+Check out the INsecurity agenda here.Ido Safruti is a co-founder and CTO at PerimeterX, provider of application security solutions that keep businesses safe in the digital world, detecting risks to web and mobile applications and proactively managing them.
+Previously, Ido headed a product group in Akamai focused ...
 View Full Bio